fluent/fluentd-docs-gitbook/deployment/monitoring-prometheus.md

 numbers, it requires a little bit of calculation by [PromQL (Prometheus Query Language)](https://prometheus.io/docs/prometheus/latest/querying/basics/) to make them meaningful.

-Here are the example PromQLs for common metrics everyone wants to see.
+Here are the example PromQLs for common metrics:

 ```
 # number of available nodes